robert-mcdermott/EyerisAI/README.md

 ```

 There are other things that can be configured or adjusted, such as sending emails, that aren't covered here but should be self explanatory.

+## Ollama

+If you will be running the AI inference locally on the system with the camera and running EyerisAI, you'll need to first have Ollama running with the models that you'll be using downloaed.
+I'm not going to cover this in detail here but, I provide detailed instructions in my article ["LLM Zero-to-Hero with Ollama"](https://blog.cubed.run/llm-zero-to-hero-with-ollama-913e50d6b7f0)

 ## Running